JeodaPathan22/SP-codes/README.md

 # SP-codes
-Assignment that i completed for my structured prograaming course
+Assignment that i completed for my structured programing course